Insurance and reinsurance in Ireland: overview

 the law of the country of habitual residence of the policyholder.

-The last two years has seen the introduction by the Central Bank of the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2011, the revised Consumer Protection Code 2012 (see Question 21), the Corporate Governance Code for Captive Insurance and Captive Reinsurance Undertakings, the Minimum Competency Code and the implementation of the Fitness and Probity Regime.
-During 2013, the Central Bank is expected to closely supervise compliance with the rules and requirements introduced by the various codes of conduct and guidance through a number of themed reviews and inspections in the insurance and reinsurance industry.
+In recent years, the Central Bank has introduced the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2011 (a revised version of the Code was published in December 2013 and took effect on 1 January 2015), the revised Consumer Protection Code 2012 (see Question 21), the Corporate Governance Code for Captive Insurance and Captive Reinsurance Undertakings, the Minimum Competency Code and the implementation of the Fitness and Probity Regime.
+During 2015, the Central Bank is expected to continue to supervise ongoing compliance with the rules and requirements introduced by the various codes of conduct and guidance through a number of themed reviews and inspections in the insurance and reinsurance industry.
+Areas of particular focus for the Central Bank in 2015 are likely to include reviews of firms' regulatory reporting, compliance with fitness and probity requirements and compliance with anti-money laundering/ counter-terrorism financing requirements.

 At a European level, the EU Commission is undertaking a review of Directive 2002/92/EC on insurance mediation (Insurance Mediation Directive), which is likely to have a considerable effect on the regulation of brokers and intermediaries.
-During 2012, the Commission published a proposed amending directive to replace the current Insurance Mediation Directive and indicated that this is likely to be adopted by the European Parliament and the Council of the European Union in 2013, to take effect in 2015.
+The Commission has published a proposed amending directive to replace the current Insurance Mediation Directive (IMD2).
+IMD2 is currently expected to be adopted in 2014 and to come into force in member states in 2016.

-*With thanks to our colleagues, Gráinne Webb, April Gilroy, Aoife McCluskey and Gerry Thornton.
+*With thanks to our colleagues, Gráinne Webb, Fiona Walsh and Gerry Thornton.

 Main activities.
 The Insurance Institute of Ireland is a not-for-profit membership organisation and a professional and educational body for the insurance industry in Ireland.